rimiti/localeapp/README.md

 You may follow this example as a template for your own project.
 [Here](/examples) you can see the full example above with the folders and compiled file.

+## Credits

+This repository was initially a fork from the [louki](https://github.com/Drawbotics/louki) package.

 ## License